RobotsMali-AI/jeli-asr/README.md

 # Jeli ASR & Dataset

 ## What is Jeli-ASR
 This is a multidimentional open-source package consisting of a dataset & an ASR model.
 The dataset consists of the transcriptions of 30 hours of griots stories and narrations, and their translations.
 The corresponding [audio](https://zenodo.org/record/7094702) is hosted on zenodo.
-The ASR model development is actively ongoing, please take a look at [asr](./asr/README.md).
+The ASR model development is actively ongoing, please take a look [asr](./asr/).

 ## Dataset
 The Griots corpus is a speech corpus containing both audio and its accompanying transcribed text.
 You can find the intent, the approaches, a detailed look, and a thorough explanation of the dataset on the [Data-Card](./docs/DataCard.pdf).
 It is about 28k utterances & clips (couting).
 There are two sub-speech dataset.
 Griots Narrations and Street Interviews.